1990-2025 Topps Basketball Set Tier List - Tier 3: Strong Secondary / Prestige Niche

 Run: First release: 2023 / Total releases: 1

-What I'd target: Best rookie color, stronger autograph parallels, and only the cards where scarcity and player quality both show up.
+What I'd target: Top rookie color, scarce autograph parallels, and centerpiece cards where player quality, scarcity, and premium design all line up.

 #11.
 Bowman Basketball